HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_usecases.md

 REDFISH_OBJ.logout()
 ```

 iLO Amplifier Pack allows users to discover more than one server at a time.
 Using IP range discovery, iLO Amplifier Pack can discover multiple servers simultaneously.
-The IP range discovery is advertised as an aciton on `/redfish/v1/AggregatorService` URI.
+The IP range discovery is advertised as an action on `/redfish/v1/AggregatorService` URI.

-Once the action is triggered, the IP range discovery is performed as a task by iLO Amplifier.
+Once the action is triggered, the IP range discovery is performed as a task by the iLO Amplifier.
 The discovery process can take a while to complete.
-In order to know the progress of the discovery status, perform a GET on `/redfish/v1/AggregatorService` URI and look at the `ActionStatus.DiscoverServersInRange` object.
+To know the progress of the discovery status, perform a GET on `/redfish/v1/AggregatorService` URI and look at the `ActionStatus.DiscoverServersInRange` object.
 The `DiscoveryStatus` field will be set to `Complete` once the discovery process is complete.